Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Numerical simulations

 The energy spectrum function is analytically defined as derivative of the cumulative energy up to a given wavenumber $k$.
 Formally, this corresponds to shell energies in the limit of infinitesimally thin shells (i.e. surface integrals).
 Since shell energies can be evaluated from numerical data only for shells of finite thickness $\Delta\shellK$, we define the energy spectrum on the basis of the shell energy as

 In addition to $E_w(k)$, we also compute energy spectra for the primitive variable $\V{u}$,

 and for the variable $\V{v}=\rho^{1/3}\V{u}$ introduced by \citet{Kritsuk2007}:

 The three definitions of the turbulence energy spectrum convey different information.
 The spectrum of pure velocity modes is given by $E_u(k)\propto k^{-5/3}$ in the weakly compressible case, while $E_u(k)\propto k^{-2}$ is the expected scaling in shock-dominated flow at high Mach numbers.
 This trend is indeed observed for the exponents $\beta_u$ of power-law fits $E_u(k)\propto k^{\beta_u}$ in the range of wavenumbers inferred from the transfer functions (see Table~\ref{tab:powerlaw}).
-Example spectra are plotted for $V=1.0$ and $V=4.0$ in Fig.~\ref{fig:spect_zeta}.
+For example, the Kolmogorov slope $\beta_u \approx -1.67$ is recovered in the subsonic case ($V=0.25$) with purely solenoidal forcing and a slope $\beta_u \approx -1.93$ close to Burgers scaling is found for Mach numbers of about $5$ ($V=4.0$) with mainly compressive forcing ($\zeta=1/4$ and $1/8$).
+In Fig.~\ref{fig:spect_zeta}, sample spectra are plotted for $V=1.0$ (a,b,c) and $V=4.0$ (d,e,f).
 In the high-Mach case, the strong impact of the forcing parameter $\zeta$ is palpable.
-As observed for the cross-scale fluxes, the spectrum functions $E_u(k)$ for $\zeta > 1/2$ are markedly different from those with a stronger solenoidal component.
+As observed for the cross-scale fluxes, the spectrum functions for $\zeta > 1/2$ are markedly different from those with a stronger solenoidal component.
 In the latter case the estimated inertial range shown as thin black line segments is implausible, as it falls within the bottleneck bump at high wavenumbers.
 It appears that the bottleneck effect becomes even more pronounced for lower Mach numbers.
 This might explain why the energy transfer fails to vanish at intermediate wavenumbers in some cases, such as $V=1.0$ and $\zeta=2/3$.
 In this case, the inferred inertial subrange shrinks to zero and no power law fits are applied (the corresponding simulations are thus omitted in Table~\ref{tab:powerlaw}).

 For each spectrum, we also show the sonic wavenumber $k_{\rm s}$, which is implicitly defined by\footnote{Here we use the initial value of $c_{\rm s}$, which is close to the mean speed of sound for $\alpha=1000$.}